Mogadishu Stadium: Renovations

 In September 2013, the Somali federal government and its Chinese counterpart signed an official bilateral cooperation agreement in Mogadishu as part of a five-year national recovery plan in Somalia.
-Under the terms of the accord, the Chinese authorities were slated to reconstruct several major infrastructural landmarks in the Somali capital and elsewhere, including the Mogadishu Stadium..The renovation was completed in 2020 and it hosted the sixtieth anniversary of independence on 1st of July 2020.
+Under the terms of the accord, the Chinese authorities were slated to reconstruct several major infrastructural landmarks in the Somali capital and elsewhere, including the Mogadishu Stadium.
+The renovation was completed in 2020 and it hosted the sixtieth anniversary of independence on 1 July 2020.

 Capacity and facilities

 Mogadishu Stadium has a capacity of 65,000 spectators.
 It features a tournament ground, as well as grounds for track and field, football, basketball, volleyball and tennis.

+Attendance record

+In July 2021, 65,000 people showed up for a domestic top-flight football league game between Horseed FC and Mogadishu City Club at the Mogadishu Stadium.
+It was the best-attended Somali league game ever.